Xilinx/Vitis_Libraries/utils/docs/src/datamover/kernel_gen_guide.rst

 - cfg[5], cfg[6]:   stride of third accessed dimension, size of third accessed dimension
 - cfg[7], cfg[8]:   stride of fourth accessed dimension, size of fourth accessed dimension

-With the descriptor above, 4D Data Mover will serialize the read/write as pseudo-code below (take read as example):
+With the descriptor above, Programmable 4D Data Mover will serialize the read/write as pseudo-code below (take read as example):
-4D Data Mover will load one or multiple descriptors from a descriptor buffer.
+Programmable 4D Data Mover will load one or multiple descriptors from a descriptor buffer.
 The descriptor buffer begins with a 64bits ``num`` which indicate how many descriptors are there in the buffer.
 Then ``num`` will be followed by one or multiple 9x64bits descriptors, all compact stored.
 It will start parsing the first descriptor, finish the access, then parse and finish the next descriptor.